ChrisTimperley/start-cli/README.md

-# start-cli
+# START Command-Line Interface

-Provides a command-line interface to START
+Provides a command-line interface to START.

 ## Commands

-To obtain a list of commands and to learn more about a given command or group of commands:
+To obtain a list of commands and to learn more about a given command:

 ```
 $ start-cli --help